nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `delete sn/1111111 sn/33333333` (no stock has the serial number `33333333`) <br>
         Expected: Only the existing stock with the serial number 1111111 is deleted.
+        Details of this deleted stock shown in the status message.
-        Warenager will tell user that serial number `33333333` does not map to any stock.
+        Serial number `33333333` which does not belong to any stock will be shown in status message as well.

    1. Test case: `delete 1111111`<br>
       Expected: No stock deleted due to invalid format from missing sn/.